mathmed/mathmed/README.md

 - 👨🏽‍🎓 BSc.
 Information Systems
-- 🔭 I'm currently working as a Tech Lead at @atarb2b
+- 🔭 Tech Lead at @atarb2b
-- 💰 I've experience with Payment Gateway integrations and Banking Services, such as SPB (TED) and SPI (PIX).
+- 💰 experience with Payment Gateway integrations and Banking Services, such as SPB (TED) and SPI (PIX).
-- 🌱 I'm currently learning about Clean Code, Clean Architecture, SOA, DevOps, Machine Learning and AI.
+- 🌱 currently learning about Clean Code, Clean Architecture, SOA, DevOps, Machine Learning and AI.
-- 🎮 I love games <3
+- 🎮 love games <3